 - 10 days ticket must be used within 14 days.

-As of January 2023, guests must reserve all dates that they’d like to visit the Disney Theme Parks.
+As of October 2023, guests must reserve all dates that they’d like to visit the Disney Theme Parks.
 Once tickets are bought, you can do this from within the app or on the Disneyland/Disney World website.
-We don’t anticipate the reservation system to change anytime soon so make sure the dates you want are available before booking your vacation.
+The reservation system will likely come to an end soon, specifically at Walt Disney World.
+But until then, follow the steps above!

 Where to buy tickets?